untitledpng/environment-switcher/README.md

 - 🔒 Automatic backup of existing files
 - 🎯 Support for multiple files per environment
 - 💡 Simple and intuitive CLI
+- 👨‍💻 Interactive init command to create `.switchrc` file and update your .gitignore

 ## 📦 Installation